 Our school colors are maroon and gold.
-Athletic team uniforms, choral gowns, band uniforms, and the dress of our cheerleaders, are all in maroon and gold.
+Athletic team uniforms, choral gowns, band uniforms, cheerleader uniforms, and color guard are all in maroon and gold.
 Additionally, school colors are worn by students on certain occasions throughout the year.

 SCHOOL MASCOT